Searching for Providers of Color

 About the Program

 The mental health treatment field is disproportionately white.
-How important is it to find a care provider that can identify with a person’s culture and experiences?
-And how can systems be strengthened to provide acceptable mental health support to people of color?
+What barriers do people of color face while trying to find care?
+And how important is it to find a provider that can identify with a person’s race, culture and experiences?

-Through in-depth interviews and reported stories – Call to Mind host Kimberly Adams guides this critical hour-long program to examine the providers of color workforce shortage and ask what’s being done to deliver culturally competent mental health services to people who need it most.
+Through in-depth interviews and reported stories – Call to Mind host Kimberly Adams guides this critical hour-long program to examine the barriers to diversify the mental health treatment field and how communities of color are getting the care they need.

 Call to Mind’s specials explore an emerging area of understanding in mental health and aim to illustrate new knowledge to empower people to engage with in their well-being.
 All Call to Mind programs are produced with a focus on identity representation.